araobp/node-red-genai/README.md

 ## Background and Motivation

-I am an engineer for my company's showroom.
-I need an AI agent framework that also supports IoT.
+I need a LLM-chain framework for marketing data analysis.
+Node-RED is perfect for realizing the framework.

 ## Requirements